martmaiste/rockstor/nextcloud/README.md

 The installation may take few minutes, be patient.

-### Installing free Lets'Encrypt SSL certificate
+### Using Lets'Encrypt certificate
-On the server shell run
+On the server shell enter the nextcloud docker container shell:
 ```
 docker exec -ti nextcloud bash
 ```
-Now you are in the nextcloud docker container root shell.
 DOMAIN is your public server name and EMAIL your e-mail address.
 Let's Encrypt system will send e-mail notices when certificate expires.
 ```
 DOMAIN=your.domain.com EMAIL=your@domain.com letsencrypt-setup
 ```